PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/Product Setting Page.md

 **Enable stock management & Allow ordering of out-of-stock products**

-When I set "enable stock management" to "NO", then "Allow ordering of out of stock products" activates itself automatically if it was not and being not clickable.
+When I set "enable stock management" to "NO", then "Allow ordering of out of stock products" activates itself automatically if it was not and becomes unclickable.